Andøy Municipality: Rocket Range

 Andøya Space, formerly Andøya Rocket Range, is a civilian rocket range located a few kilometres south of Andenes.
 As of 2022, construction is in progress for a spaceport capable of launching small satellites.
 Andøya Space supports research as well as providing educational programming and military work.
 It also operates another launch site in Ny-Ålesund, Svalbard.

 Geography

-The municipality of Andøy is spread across the island of Andøya (the northernmost island in the Vesterålen archipelago) and the northeastern part of the island of Hinnøya (the largest and most populous island in Norway).
+Andøy Municipality is spread across the island of Andøya (the northernmost island in the Vesterålen archipelago) and the northeastern part of the island of Hinnøya (the largest and most populous island in Norway).
 The municipality also consists of smaller skerries including Bleiksøya, Vomma, and Stavaøyan.
 Andøy is located between the Gavlfjorden and the Andfjorden, and the Risøysundet strait separates the two main islands in Andøy.
 The Andøy Bridge connects the two islands.

+The highest point in the municipality is the 889.18 m tall mountain Skrivartinden.
 The midsection of the island consists of bogs and marshes, known for their Arctic cloudberries.
 There are numerous lakes on the island including Bleiksvatnet and Skogvollvatnet.
 The island is also the only place in continental Norway where coal and fossils from dinosaurs are found.
 Forfjorddalen nature reserve on Hinnøya has some of the oldest pine trees in Scandinavia, some more than 700 years old.